 Where can you buy ear plugs for concerts?

 Rather than just going to Boots and buying some plain ear plugs, it’s a good idea to look for some specialist ear plugs designed for concert-goers instead.
 You can often find them in music shops, though they will probably be cheaper online.
-All of the ear plugs reviewed above be found on Amazon.
+All of the ear plugs reviewed above can be found on Amazon.

 How loud are concerts?